seek-oss/sku/.changeset/sharp-berries-report.md

 This new function won't error when hitting suspended components during a static render, instead it'll wait for all suspended boundaries to resolve.

+**Note:** `react-dom` is now an optional peer dependency for use in this function.
+All known uses of static rendering use `react-dom` and shouldn't need to make a change.

 The function is being provided to enable teams to trial the behaviour, but is not encouraged for production use.

 ```diff